silverstripe/cwp/docs/en/03_How_tos/caching.md

 * if you opted for the Premium Managed Service, through Incapsula configuration panel (see the "Configuration via Incapsula" chapter)

 The default recipe is configured conservatively to protect the data.
 This means SilverStripe framework responses will not be cached at all.
 All other resources (static files) will be cached for a short period of time (see below for details).

-Leveraging the caching will result in significantly faster page response times and will increase instance reliability making it able to cope with far higher volumes of instantaneous traffic (spikes).

 ### Content Security